BryanAdamson/grants-dashboard/README.md

 2. Access the application:
    - Frontend: Open your browser and go to http://localhost:5173 to interact with the frontend.
    - Backend: The backend GraphQL API will be running at http://localhost:4000/graphql.
-3. In order to properly test the frontend run this curl script a few times in order to populate the database.
+3. In order to properly test the frontend, run this curl script in your terminal a few times in order to populate the database.
 Ensure You have the backend running.
     ```
     curl -X POST http://localhost:4000/graphql \
     -H "Content-Type: application/json" \